AnirudhBHarish/CogPhys/COGPHYS README.md

   - Modify configs/train_configs/CogPhys_Resp_Fusion_BASIC.yaml with path names for model saving.
 Ensure the input key is ['thermal_below', 'thermal_above']
 	- python main.py --config_file ./configs/train_configs/CogPhys_Resp_Fusion_BASIC.yaml

-Note: Replace CONTRATPHYS with any other toolbox supported model such as PHYSMAMBA< DEEPHYS, PHYSNET, PHYSFORMER, RHYTHMFORMER, etc to run those models on the CogPhys Dataset.
+Note: Replace CONTRATPHYS with any other toolbox supported model such as PHYSMAMBA, DEEPHYS, PHYSNET, PHYSFORMER, RHYTHMFORMER, etc to run those models on the CogPhys Dataset.

 ## For model testing and inference, follow these steps:
 1) For rPPG, run test_rppg.ipynb.
 In this file, you have to specify the config file of the pretrained model, the final saved model checkpoint path, and the directory to save generated waveforms.
 The rest of the notebook can be run as is to generate results.